rancher/elemental-docs/versioned_docs/version-1.3/inventory-management.md

     uid: 0a1f751e-4ca9-4a0d-919a-97ba1f434d12
 spec:
   # The hash of the TPM EK public key.
 This is used if you are
-  # using TPM2 to identifiy nodes.
+  # using TPM2 to identify nodes.
 Nodes can report their TPM
   # hash by using the MachineRegistration.
   tpmHash: d68795c6192af9922692f050b...
 ```